Main Navigation

 3. Third place: $100

 Entrants who were not selected as winners will receive critiques on their compositions.
-The jury will include a renowned composer (TBA).
+The jury will include IVC Music Faculty.

 Possible performance(s), not guaranteed, with written authorization by the awarded composer, at an IVC concert or concerts, potentially including the Annual Student Composer Concert, Instrumental Concert, Midnight Blue Concert, Student Concert, or any other.